 Security experts aren't mincing words.
 The bailout "sends a signal that could encourage hackers and threat actors to target UK organizations if they think the UK government will bail out companies that have underinvested or cut their cybersecurity defenses," according to cybersecurity researchers analyzing the situation.

 The attack itself reads like a cautionary tale about outsourcing critical security functions.
 JLR had handed over its cybersecurity operations to Tata Consulting Services (TCS), the IT services arm of its parent company.
 TCS, which handles basic IT support like password resets for companies worldwide, appears to have been the weak link.
-The same hacking group that breached JLR also hit major UK retailers Marks & Spencer and Co-op through what the was likely the same TCS vulnerability.
+The same hacking group that breached JLR also hit major UK retailers Marks & Spencer and Co-op through what the BBC reports was likely the same TCS vulnerability.